yetanotherco/aligned_layer/README.md

 make explorer_fetch_old_batches
 ```

-You can modify which blocks are being fetched by modify the parameters the `explorer_fetch_old_batches.sh` is being recieved
+You can modify which blocks are being fetched by modifying the parameters the `explorer_fetch_old_batches.sh` is being recieved (this can be done directly on the Makefile)

 ### Running for local devnet